Taking Training Seriously: Human Guidance and Management-Based Regulation of Artificial Intelligence: Techniques of Human-Guided Training

-Information from human experts can be collected through reaction times \cite{huang2023measuring, fel2022harmonizing}, eye-tracking \cite{boyd2023patch, czajka2019domain}, written annotations \cite{boyd2021cyborg,boyd2022human}, and even games \cite{linsley2018learning}.
-After collection, there are three broad ways for introducing human guidance into the training process.
-These include incorporating explicit human involvement by: (a) augmenting the training data, (b) the alignment of neurons or other internal model architectures, and (c) integration into the loss function (see Fig. \ref{fig:human-training} for training overview).
+After collection, there are three broad ways for introducing human guidance into the training process for supervised learning.
+These include incorporating explicit human involvement by: (a) augmenting the training data, (b) the alignment of neurons or other internal model architectures, and (c) integration into the loss function (see Fig. \ref{fig:human-training} for an example of human-guided training for supervised learning).